Beryl Wz-96

-Twilight 2000 Notes: These Polish assault rifles were originally produced for export, but during the Twilight War were used by Polish special operations forces for use behind the enemy lines, in order to use captured NATO ammunition.
-Nonetheless, the Beryl is a rather rare weapon in the Twilight 2000 world.
+Twilight 2000 Notes: The Tantal equipped about a quarter of Polish forces at the start of the Twilight War, and was definitely preferred over the AK-74.
+Tantals in the Twilight 2000 timeline do not have the ability to use Western optics.
+The Wz.96 Beryl was originally produced for export in the Twilight 2000 timeline, but during the Twilight War were used by Polish special operations forces for use behind the enemy lines, in order to use captured NATO ammunition.
+Nonetheless, the Beryl is a rather rare weapon in the Twilight 2000 timeline.
+The Onyx was a fairly common sight among Polish troops, particularly higher-ranking NCOs and lower-ranking officers.
+In addition, special ops troops and bodyguard details like the Onyx.

 Weapon